matthewmorganstein/coxeter-group-analysis/README.md

 ## Dynkin Diagrams and Pattern Classification

 ### Understanding Dynkin Diagrams
 A Dynkin diagram is a visual representation of how the generators in our Coxeter group interact.
-In our system, these diagrams serve as a powerful classification tool for market patterns.
+In our system, these diagrams serve as a classification tool for market patterns.

 Components of a Dynkin diagram:
 - Nodes: Represent generators (basic reflections)